HospitALL01/Frontend/README.md

 The system includes an AI-powered chatbot to assist patients with queries, guidance, and support.
 HospitALL keeps hospitals connected, efficient, and always ready.

-## Target Audience

-This platform serves as a comprehensive ecosystem connecting patients, healthcare providers, and administrators.
-It enables patients to access medical services, allows doctors to manage their professional profiles, empowers hospitals to oversee facilities and emergency services, and provides administrators with tools to efficiently manage the entire system.
-In essence, the project integrates all stakeholders within the healthcare landscape, from individuals seeking care to the institutions delivering it.

-## Core Features (AI-Powered)

-Our platform features an intelligent AI diagnostic engine designed to assist users in identifying potential health conditions.
-Users begin by submitting a detailed description of their symptoms through an Input Query.
-The AI analyzes this information and returns a comprehensive AI Response that includes a curated list of possible conditions.
-Beyond diagnostics, the system takes actionable next steps by generating a personalized, dynamic list of recommended doctors and diagnostic tests, helping users move seamlessly from symptom awareness to professional medical care
+---

+## 2. Workflow Overview

+-Patients can easily book appointments, access health records, and communicate with doctors via the platform.
+-Doctors can manage their professional profiles, patient consultations, and appointment schedules.
+-he platform features an AI-powered symptom checker, which assists users in identifying potential health issues based on the symptoms they describe.
+-Real-time alerts notify patients and doctors about appointment reminders.
+-Administrators have access to advanced tools for system oversight, ensuring smooth management of the entire platform.

+---

-## Project Features
+## 3. Main Features

 - AI symptom checker gives disease recommendations
 - Find doctors by specialty and browse nearby hospital services.